Park & Grounds - VALLEY VIEW LAKES & LODGES, North Devon

 At the Eastern end of the wood is a gorse bank providing important habitat for small birds such as Whitethroats, Blackcaps various Warblers and possibly the Dartford Warbler, which is quite rare.

 There is evidence of Roe Deer within the woodland and that Buzzards use the area for nesting.
-We have a resident Goose called Wilma she is a Grey Lag and the one with the brown feathers.
-We also have Canadian Geese, pheasants, Ducks, Frogs and the occasional Heron and Otter.
+We have Pheasants, Kingfishers, Woodpeckers, Buzzards, Ducks, Frogs and the occasional Heron and Otter.